-For Note issues: \$6,000
+For Note (BAN/TAN) issues: \$6,100 For Bond issues: \$1 per thousand of par amount of bonds sold with a minimum fee of \$12,500.
+For Continuing Disclosure with prepared OS within past year: \$1,750\ For Continuing Disclosure with no prepared OS within past year: \$2,500\

-For Bond issues: \$1 per thousand of par amount of bonds sold with a minimum fee of \$12,500.
+Printing, web hosting, distribution and miscellaneous expenses: Estimated at \$675

-For Continuing Disclosure with prepared OS: \$1,750 For Continuing Disclosure with no prepared OS: \$2,500 Printing, web hosting and distribution: Estimated at \$675
+\For Continuing Disclosure as required by SEC Rule 15 c 2-12 inclusive of all required Material Event Filings.
+These filings will be made in a timely manner by CMA, within the required ten business days following their occurrence, if CMA is notified by the District within seven business days of the occurrence of a Material Event.

-- For Continuing Disclosure as required by SEC Rule 15 c 2-12 inclusive of all required Material Event Filings.
-These filings will be made in a timely manner by CMA, within the required ten business days following their occurrence, if CMA is notified by the District within seven business days of the occurrence of a Material Event. - 2.02 Client will pay normal issuance costs such as printing, postage, photocopying, bond counsel, rating agency fees and other associated expenses. - 2.03 Payment of CMA's compensation is due within 14 days of receipt of CMA's invoice following the closing of the financing.
+- 2.02 Client will pay normal issuance costs such as printing, postage, photocopying, bond counsel, rating agency fees and other associated expenses. - 2.03 Payment of CMA's compensation is due within 14 days of receipt of CMA's invoice following the closing of the financing.